SasamiScott/dsc_capstone/index.md

-## Overview
-Our goal for this project was to lower the user wait time when loading programs by predicting the next used application.
-In order to obtain the needed data, we created data collection libraries.
-Using this data, we created a Hidden Markov Model (HMM) and a Long Short-Term Memory (LSTM) model, but the latter proved to be better.
-Using LSTM, we can predict the application use time and expand this concept to more applications.
-We created multiple LSTM models with varying results, but ultimately chose a model that we think had potential.
-We decided on using the model that reported a __% accuracy.

 ### Problem Statement
 App wait time is the amount of time an application needs to be fully loaded.
 This is depicted as a cursor with a spinning wheel.
 The longer this cursor status is present, the longer the user must wait for the application to be fully loaded and usable.
 For example, Google Chrome takes an average of 10 seconds to be fully loaded up.
 As a result, user experience may be affected by such wait time.